rithmschool/react_curriculum/Unit-01/05-redux_intro.md

 You can read more about pure functions [here](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.d1qdboexh), [here](https://egghead.io/lessons/javascript-redux-pure-and-impure-functions), and if you are looking for a more advanced read, take a look [here](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).

-## Reducer
+## Reducers

-Reducers are pure functions that accept a state and an action, and return a new state.
+Redux is all about **reducers** (hence the name). **Reducers are pure functions** that accept a state and an action, and return a new state.
 We need to make sure that we do not mutate state, so very commonly we will use conditional logic to find an action.
 If we do not find one, we just return the state.

 It bears repeating: our reducers **MUST** be pure functions.